iAlan02/katacoda-scenarios/localstack-x-terraform/step1.md

 ## Task

-Those steps can be found here: [Terraform installation](https://learn.hashicorp.com/tutorials/Terraform/install-cli)
+Those steps can be found here: [Terraform installation](https://learn.hashicorp.com/tutorials/terraform/install-cli)

+Ensure that your system is up to date, and you have the gnupg, software-properties-common, and curl packages installed.
+You will use these packages to verify HashiCorp's GPG signature, and install HashiCorp's Debian package repository.

+`sudo apt-get update && sudo apt-get install -y gnupg software-properties-common curl`{{execute}}

 Add the HashiCorp GPG key.